Multiscale-Genomics/mg-process-fastq/docs/pipelines.rst

 .. automodule:: process_hic

-   This piplien can process paired end FASTQ files to identify structural interactions that occur so that the genome can fold into the confines of the nucleus
+   This pipeline can process paired end FASTQ files to identify structural interactions that occur so that the genome can fold into the confines of the nucleus